ErikRasanen/Algorithms--4-/activity3/README.md

 - Discuss in groups how the code works?
 - Why do we need to use double pointers?

+Double pointers, or pointers to pointers, are used in some programming situations where we need to modify a pointer itself or when we want to create and modify a dynamic array of pointers.

 ## Task 3: Individual (At home)

 Practice: Asymptotic Analysis and Upper Bounds.
 Refer to the following link: